-For example, with Liftango’s carpooling software, shared travel is incentivized by discounted or free entry to paid parking facilities.
+For example, with Liftango’s carpooling software, shared travel is incentivised by discounted or free entry to paid parking facilities.
 Guaranteed parking spot reservations provide yet more motivation.
-Benefits like these allow organizations to make their parking accommodations more effective and efficient, without requiring the construction of additional lots or structures.
+Benefits like these allow organisations to make their parking accommodations more effective and efficient, without requiring the construction of additional lots or structures.

 Making the C.A.S.E. for Shared Mobility

 The concept of shared mobility has emerged from the new framework shaping the future of industry: connected, autonomous, shared, and electrified (CASE).
 This set of principles is being used to guide developments in many business sectors, with revolutionary results.

 Embracing CASE values are helping companies become more profitable, innovative, and efficient.
 Organisations that look for solutions across all four pillars will be well placed for the times ahead, but shared concepts, especially those related to transport, are making a unique impact on facility costs and employee productivity.

 Getting staff to share space within vehicles is a surprisingly effective way for corporations to find the most desirable employees and help them do their best work.
 This is because shared mobility actually removes many of the commuting problems that compromise staff acquisition and productivity.